gchq/Gaffer/core/serialisation/README.md

 Serialisation
 =============

-A simple module containing the logic for converting an Object into serialised objects (normally a byte[]).
+A simple module containing the logic for converting an Object into serialised objects (normally a byte array).

 The main interface is Serialisation.
 We have provided a small set of serialisers for commonly used objects.
-The serialisers we have provided aim to optimise speed and size.
+The serialisers we have been designed to optimise speed and size.

-Choose your serialiser's wisely as once your data is persisted using a chosen serialiser, there is no easy way of migrating your date into a different format.
+It is important to choose your serialisers wisely as once your data is persisted using a chosen serialiser, there is no easy way of migrating your data into a different format.